Setting up Yadle » Indexing » Indexing Overview

 In Yadle, the term “index” is used to describe a directory path for collecting metadata from one or more files.
 These files become known to Yadle and potentially searchable.
 An index is a file or folder path on a specific device.
 You can define one or many indexes per device, and there is no limit to how many may exist in your organization.

 It is important to understand that indexing a directory path does not make it searchable.
 Indexing adds files to a catalog of files only.
-Files in the catalog can be made searchable using File Channels (explained in later section), and files in the catalog can be used for data collection and analysis purposes.
+Files in the catalog can be made searchable using File Channels, and files in the catalog can be used for data collection and analysis purposes.

 We recommend that you index all your files.
 What becomes searchable is defined by the File Channels.